Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Related Work

 \section{Related Work}

-\paragraph{Cyclic and Structured Training.} Prior theoretical works have studied convergence rates, under various assumptions, for the training setup where the data points are shuffled only once and that order is reused for all epochs \citep{ahn2020sgd, gurbuzbalaban2019convergence, mishchenko2020random, safran2020good}.
-On the empirical side, \citet{xu2022stochastic} found that shuffling the data only once in the beginning can achieve a convergence rate comparable to shuffling every epoch.
+In this section we discuss the most relevant prior works to this paper.
+Please refer to Appendix~\ref{sec:additional_related_work} for additional related work. \paragraph{Cyclic and Structured Training.} Prior theoretical works have studied convergence rates, under various assumptions, for the training setup where the data points are shuffled only once and that order is reused for all epochs~\citep{ahn2020sgd, gurbuzbalaban2019convergence, mishchenko2020random, safran2020good}.
+On the empirical side,~\cite{xu2022stochastic} found that shuffling the data only once in the beginning can achieve a convergence rate comparable to shuffling every epoch.
 The training setup is equivalent to our cyclic training setup, but our research examines the loss on each task throughout the training cycle and discovers the anticipatory recovery effect.
 We also extend it to multiple gradient update steps on each data point.

-Our research also relates to the more general topic of learning in structured environments. \citet{jones2023learning} studied regression and classification tasks with multi-scale temporal structure in the environment characterized by $1/f$ dynamics.
-While the cyclic training setting that we study is a more simplified setup than that of \citet{jones2023learning}, we aim at unveiling more insights on applying standard SGD on over-parameterized networks.
-A potential direction for future work would be to study \methodname{} in regimes with richer, hierarchical sequence structure.

 \paragraph{Online Learning.} Online learning deals with the setting where the tasks come from an online sequential stream.
-One of the simplest algorithms in online learning is follow-the-leader \citep{hannan1957approximation}, which stores all previous data from the stream and minimizes the total loss.
+One of the simplest algorithms in online learning is follow-the-leader~\citep{hannan1957approximation}, which stores all previous data from the stream and minimizes the total loss.
 It has strong performance guarantees but is computationally very expensive, and it also might not be feasible to store all the past data.
-Many subsequent works have developed cheaper algorithms under different assumptions \citep{zinkevich2003online, cesa2006prediction, shalev2012online}.
-Many recent works also explore the connection between online learning and meta-learning or continual learning \citep{denevi2019learning, finn2019online, denevi2019online, javed2019meta, fini2020online, ren2020wandering, wang2021wanderlust}.
+Many subsequent works have developed cheaper algorithms under different assumptions~\citep{zinkevich2003online, cesa2006prediction, shalev2012online}.
+Many recent works also explore the connection between online learning and meta-learning or continual learning~\citep{denevi2019learning, finn2019online, denevi2019online, javed2019meta, fini2020online, ren2020wandering, wang2021wanderlust}.
+The cyclic training setting that we explore in this research can be considered as a special case of the online learning setting where the data stream has a cyclic repetition structure.
+We employ multiple steps of online gradient descent~\citep{biehl1995learning} on each document from the stream and study the training dynamics of over-parameterized neural networks.